Breaking the Cycle: Bullying Prevention & Recovery in Pennsylvania Schools, Workplaces & Online (2025)

 🧠 How Bullying Impacts Mental Health

-Bullying isn’t just a bad day—it can leave deep scars.
+Bullying isn’t just a bad day—it can leave deep scars on mental health.
+Victims often need long-term support to rebuild confidence and emotional resilience.
 Victims often experience:

 Anxiety and depression